Phil Cox

 Phil Cox (born c.
 1974) is an American long-time political operative.
-He acted as the campaign manager or senior strategist to Republican party campaigns and super-pacs for Congress, Governor, U.S. Senate, and President.
+He acted as the campaign manager or senior strategist to Republican campaigns and super-pacs for Congress, Governor, U.S. Senate, and President.
 He was Director of the Republican Governors Association.
 He co-founded 50 State, a bipartisan, state-focused government affairs firm, co-founder of GuidePostStrategies, a federal government affairs firm, Chairman of IMGE, a digital marketing firm, and partner at P2, a public affairs firm.

 Early life and education

 Phil Cox was born in 1974.

 Career

 Cox graduated from the University of Virginia in 1996.

-From 1997 – 2001 Cox worked on a series of Virginia General Assembly campaigns, eventually helping to elect more than two dozen members.
-In 2001 he served as Campaign Manager for Lt.
-Governor John Hager’s campaign for Governor, and in 2005 helped direct Bob McDonnell’s successful campaign for Attorney General.
+From 1997 to 2001 Cox worked on a series of Virginia General Assembly campaigns, eventually helping to elect more than two dozen members.
+In 2001 he served as Campaign Manager for Lieutenant Governor John Hager’s campaign for Governor, and in 2005 helped direct Bob McDonnell’s successful campaign for Attorney General.

-From 2002 – 2005, Cox helped direct communications and fundraising for the Mercatus Center at George Mason University, and from 2006 – 2008 worked alongside Tim Phillips at Americans for Prosperity, directing its fundraising, state chapter development, and issue campaigns.
+From 2002 to 2005, Cox helped direct communications and fundraising for the Mercatus Center at George Mason University, and from 2006 – 2008 worked alongside Tim Phillips at Americans for Prosperity, directing its fundraising, state chapter development, and issue campaigns.